cyverse-de/cyverse-de.github.io/osg/short-term.md

 This image should also contain an empty directory called `/cvmfs`.
 When the job is executed, OSG's CVM-FS repository will be mounted to this path.

+The location of the default working directory in the image is unimportant.

 ## Ticket List Files

 The input and output ticket list files are comma-delimited files with each significant line containing an iRODS ticket